 Most executives believe AI is already saving significant time; Yet, many employees don't see that benefit firsthand.
 This gap in experience is reinforced by unequal access to AI tools and training.
 Making this issue an implementation problem rather than a technology problem.
 Often, leadership assumes that simply adopting AI will suffice, but this leaves teams struggling to integrate tools into real workflows, and expected productivity gains never fully materialize.
 Therefore, it's imperative for leadership to engage employees in the implementation process and to provide guidance on how and when to use AI as team structures change and role boundaries blur.

+Project managers are increasingly expected to deal with changing team structures, unclear role boundaries, the introduction of new tools midstream, and skill gaps that slow down delivery.
 The organizations that will adapt best aren’t just adopting AI, they’re moving toward adaptive resource orchestration (Mohiman et al., 2025).
 This framework isn’t a future-state idea; instead, it’s a shift in how an organization operates.

 At its core, that means three things:

-- Continuously rebalancing work across people, AI, and automation
+Continuously rebalancing work across people, AI, and automation

-Not as a one-time transformation, but as an ongoing decision process. - Treating workforce planning as iterative
+Not as a one-time transformation, but as an ongoing decision process.

-Less annual headcount planning, more sprint-based capability planning. - Designing workflows that can evolve
+Less annual headcount planning, more sprint-based capability planning.

 Processes aren’t fixed—they’re built to flex as tools, roles, and constraints change (World Economic Forum, 2026b).